csepulveda/oom-heap-dumper/README.md

 ## Security Requirements

-This application requires elevated privileges to monitor processes within the Kubernetes pod.
-Therefore, you need to set `securityContext.privileged: true` in the Kubernetes configuration for the sidecar container.
+To monitor processes within the Kubernetes pod, this application requires elevated privileges.
+Ensure that you set `securityContext.privileged: true` in the Kubernetes configuration for the sidecar container.

+Additionally, enable the `shareProcessNamespace` setting in the pod specification.
+This allows the sidecar container to access process information across all containers within the pod.
+[For more details, refer to the Kubernetes documentation on sharing the process namespace.](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/)

 ## Environment Variables